skaut/skaut-font/plugin/readme.txt

-=== Skautské fonty ===
+=== Scout fonts  ===
 Contributors: davidulus, skaut, kalich5
 Tags: skaut, multisite, plugin, font
 Requires at least: 5.0
 Tested up to: 5.8
 Requires PHP: 7.0
-Stable tag: 1.2.2
+Stable tag: 1.2.3
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Implementace skautských písem do WordPress
+Implementation of Scout fonts into WordPress

 == Description ==

-<h2> Minimální požadavky</h2>
+<h2>Minimal requirements</h2>
-- WordPress 4.9.6 a vyšší
+- WordPress 4.9.6 and higher
-- PHP 7.0 a vyšší
+- PHP 7.0 and higher

-Plugin načítá písma z https://cdn.skauting.cz/, kde jsou centrálně aktualizovaná.
-Plugin obsahuje nastavení, takže si můžete sami vybrat kde se jaké písmo bude zobrazovat.
-Je dobré se řídit tí že...
-Název webu, nadpisy h1-h6 jsou písmem SKAUT Bold, ostatní text je v TheMix.

-**Jsme na GitHubu**
+The plugin loads fonts from https://cdn.skauting.cz/, where they are centrally updated.
+The plugin contains settings, so you can choose where the font will be displayed.
+It's good to follow that ...
+The name of the website, headings h1-h6 are in the font SKAUT Bold, the rest of the text is in TheMix.

+**GITBUB**
 [https://github.com/skaut/skaut-font](https://github.com/skaut/skaut-font)

 == Installation ==

-Instalace je jednoduchá.

-1. Vyhledat plugin jako "Skautské fonty"
+1. Search for plugin as "Scout fonts"
-2. Nainstalovat a aktivovat
-3. V položce menu "Vzhled" přibude nastavení skautských fontů kde si vše nastavíte
-4. Na webu se budou zobrazovat jen skautské fonty
+2. Install and activate
+3. In the menu item "Appearance" the settings of scout fonts will be added where you can set everything
+4. Only scout fonts will appear on the web

 == Frequently Asked Questions ==

-**podpora pluginu**

-Oficiální podpora je na [http://dobryweb.skauting.cz/](http://dobryweb.skauting.cz/)

-**Jsme na GitHubu**
+**plugin support**

+Official support is at [http://dobryweb.skauting.cz/](http://dobryweb.skauting.cz/) (Czech)

+**GITHUB**

 [https://github.com/skaut/skaut-font](https://github.com/skaut/skaut-font)

 == Screenshots ==

-1. Nastavení pluginu naleznete v záložce Vzhled.
-Můžete si nastavovat písma pro základní styly.
-Pokud zakliknete "Neměnit", zůstane font nastavený přímo v šabloně.
+1. You can find the plugin settings in the Appearance tab.
+You can set fonts for basic styles.
+If you click "Do not change", the font will remain set directly in the template.

 == Changelog ==

+= 1.2.3 =
+* Modify default English translations

 = 1.2.2 =
-* nejnižší požadovaná verze změněna na 4.9.6
+* The lowest required version changed to 4.9.6

 = 1.2.1 =
-* doplnění popisu pluginu
+* Add plugin description

 = 1.2 =
-* výchozí nastavení
+* Default settings

 = 1.1 =
-* první verze s implementací skautských fontů
-* možnosti nasvení pluginu
+* The first version with the implementation of scout fonts
+* Plugin settings options